erik78se/masterworker/TUTORIAL.md

 The worker get data in [master-relation-changed]

-A best practice here, is to use **relation-joined** and/or **relation-created** to set initial data and **relation-changed** to retrieve them just as we have done in the master and worker charms.
+A best practice here, is to use *relation-joined* and/or *relation-created* to set initial data and *relation-changed* to retrieve them just as we have done in the master and worker charms.

-The reason for this is that we can't know in "relation-created" or "relation-joined" that the other end of the relation has set relational data yet.
+The reason for this is that we can't know in *relation-created* or *relation-joined* that the other end of the relation has set any relational data yet.

-Only a few relation keys (such as private-address) are available at these early stages and its only in *relation-change* that your own relational data should be expected to be available.
+Only a few relation keys (such as, the remote unit 'private-address') are available at these early stages (Available in *relation-joined*) and its not until in *relation-change* that your own relational data should be expected to be available.

-Apart from these code considerations, all we do to manage data is via: "relation-set" and "relation-get".
+Apart from these considerations, all we do to manage data is via: "relation-set" and "relation-get".

 Now, lets look a bit closer on how the master sends out data that is unique to our worker units.